na-na-hi/renget/archive/zv83z.md

 "I think I'm impressed," you replied, grinning back at her.

 From that moment on, you knew that Katyusha was a force to be reckoned with, both in her political beliefs and her athletic prowess.
 And you couldn't wait to see what other surprises she had in store for you.

+>05: Two Communist Dogs one human

+As you and Katyusha walked down the street, you saw a familiar figure approaching.
+It was the Tibetan Mastiff girl from earlier.
+She saw you and called out, "Hey!
+I remember you.
+You're the guy who helped me out when I was lost."

+Katyusha looked at you, surprised.
+"You know her?
+How do you know her?" she asked.

+You quickly explained the situation to Katyusha, telling her how you had helped the mastiff girl and ended up becoming friends.

+Katyusha seemed a bit skeptical but eventually accepted the explanation.
+"Well, I guess that's fine," she said.
+"But why did you try to run away from my house earlier?"

+You felt a bit embarrassed as you explained your reason for running away.
+"I was just a bit overwhelmed, I guess.
+Your family is so big and I didn't know how to handle it," you said.

+Katyusha smiled understandingly.
+"Don't worry, I understand.
+But don't worry, you'll get used to it.
+And besides, my family really likes you.
+They were talking about you all day yesterday."

+You felt a bit more at ease after hearing that.
+As you walked with Katyusha and the Tibetan Mastiff girl, you couldn't help but notice how different they were from each other.
+Katyusha was big and muscular, with a fierce look in her eye.
+The Tibetan Mastiff girl, on the other hand, was much more gentle and calm.

+As you walked, Katyusha suddenly stopped and turned to you.
+"Hey, I just remembered something.
+You mentioned earlier that you used to do wrestling in school, right?"

+You nodded, wondering where this was going.

+"Well, I happen to be a big fan of Roman-Greco wrestling.
+I even have a little practice ring set up in my backyard.
+Do you want to try it out with me?"

+You felt a bit intimidated by the idea, but you couldn't resist the challenge.
+"Sure, let's do it!" you said.

+Katyusha led you to her backyard where you saw a small wrestling ring set up.
+She showed you some basic moves and techniques, and soon you were both grappling and wrestling with each other.
+It was intense and exhausting, but also incredibly fun.

+As the sun began to set, you and Katyusha collapsed onto the grass, panting and laughing.
+"That was awesome!" you said.

+Katyusha grinned.
+"I knew you'd like it.
+You're a natural wrestler."

+Just then, the Tibetan Mastiff girl approached you both.
+"Hey, I was thinking, would you guys like to come to a communist party with me next weekend?
+We're going to have lots of food, music, and of course, discussions about Marxist theory."

+You and Katyusha looked at each other, a bit surprised but intrigued.
+"Sure, why not?" you said.

+As you walked back to Katyusha's house, you couldn't help but laugh at the unexpected turn your day had taken.
+Who knew that hanging out with a communist Tibetan Mastiff and a sport-loving Russian Mastiff would lead to wrestling matches and party invitations?
+You couldn't wait to see what other surprises lay ahead.